 - Invest in client-side application security solutions that provide continuous real-time visibility and control over all scripts running on your website.
 These solutions can detect if a new script gets loaded on the client side or if an existing script starts exhibiting suspicious behavior indicating a potential compromise.
 Such solutions can also automate CSP management and facilitate a trust-but-verify model for security.

 How HUMAN Gives Visibility into Shadow Code

-HUMAN Compliance and Supply Chain Defense is a client-side web application security solution that provides comprehensive real-time visibility and granular control into your modern website’s client-side attack surface.
+HUMAN Client-Side Defense is a client-side web application security solution that provides comprehensive real-time visibility and granular control into your modern website’s client-side attack surface.
 The solution identifies vulnerabilities and anomalous behavior, and proactively mitigates your shadow code risk.

 With Client-Side Defense, you get full visibility into the scripts running on your site in real time, including how they are interacting, additional scripts they are using and any exposure details, identifying high risk PII, PCI and vulnerability incidents.
 The solution monitors all client-side scripts in every user session, so none of your code can operate in the shadows.
 It offers multi-layered protection that lets security teams block specific actions in a script without blocking the full script (e.g. stopping the script from accessing passwords or credit card numbers, etc.), and stop unwanted scripts from loading entirely.